Double Dragon (film): Production

 First-time director Jim Yukich summarized his approach to the film: "Our characters are like normal kids - three kids on an adventure, so we didn't want to make something that kids would almost be too afraid to see. ...
 I'd like to make it in a funnier, light-hearted vein".

-Actor Robert Patrick said: "That was a movie I did that, on paper, I thought could really work.
-It, uh, didn't really work that well. ...
-There's some funny aspects to that character, and it was a fairly liberating experience to be funny and try to be menacing at the same time.
-I am proud of my performance.
-It's a pretty extreme performance.
-Yeah, and I got to work with Scott Wolf, Mark Dacascos, and Alyssa Milano".

 The boat chase sequence was filmed on the Cuyahoga River in Northeast Ohio, and climaxes with an explosion which used 700 gallons of gasoline combined with 200 gallons of alcohol.
 Though warnings were broadcast on several news channels the previous night, the explosion caused residents of the nearby city to panic, leading to 210 phone calls to emergency services over ten minutes.

 Reception

 Critical reception

 Reviews by critics were unfavorable.
 The Washington Post called it "clumsily paced" and "amateurishly acted" by kids "so upbeat they might have escaped from a road tour of Annie", although the amalgamated metropolitan backdrop of New Angeles is called "imaginative".
 Writing for The New York Times, Stephen Holden called it "a movie of frantic action and clever special effects" with "jumpy nonstop energy that overrides the script's incongruities and the amateurish performances".
 Reviewbiquity gave the film one out of five stars, stating the movie "won't satisfy even the most fervent of fans".
-On review aggregate website Rotten Tomatoes, it received a negative score of from reviews, with the consensus: "Double Dragons clever use of special effects cannot mask the film's overly simplistic storyline and cheesy dialogue", making it one of the lowest-rated video game movie adaptions of all time.
+On review aggregate website Rotten Tomatoes, it received a negative score of from reviews, with the consensus: "Double Dragons clever use of special effects cannot mask the film's overly simplistic storyline and cheesy dialogue."
+Audiences polled by CinemaScore gave the film a rare average grade of "F" on an A+ to F scale.

 In 2009, Time listed the film on their list of top ten worst video game movies.